SixArmDonkey/aerodrome-for-jet/README.md

 ReturnsExceptionRec returnsException = product.getReturnsExceptions( "YOUR merchant sku" );
 ```

 ### 11: Retrieve all of the merchant sku data

+Any information about the SKU that was previously uploaded (price, inventory,
+shipping exception) will show up here

 [ProductRec JavaDoc](https://sheepguru.github.io/aerodrome-for-jet/com/sheepguru/aerodrome/jet/products/ProductRec.html)